JonKing93/pfdf/docs/api/raster/metadata.rst

             self.update(*, nodata)
             self.update(*, nodata, casting)

         Returns a new RasterMetadata object with updated data array metadata.
 If the updated object does not have a dtype and you provide a NoData value, then the updated object will inherit the dtype of that value.
 Otherwise, a new NoData value will be cast to the dtype of the updated raster.
-By default, requires safe casting, but see the "casting" options to use other casting rules.
+By default, requires safe casting, but use the "casting" options to use other casting rules.

     .. dropdown:: Spatial Metadata